 This year’s Arbor Day event is April 27th on Rothbury Circle at 10:00.
 Jeff has sent out event information requesting volunteers for the event.
 Jeff is also picking up the seedlings from Ontario County and has volunteers to bag them.

 Carol is researching getting remuneration to the Knapps for granting the land adjacent to the new ramp on the Auburn Trail to VHT.
 Options include the Knapps donate or sell the Town of Victor the land, or putting a trail easement in place.

 Carol will contact developer Mauro Polidori to setup a date to walk the property with potential trail access on Valentown Road near Monkey Run.
 The access trail would go north onto the Genesee Land Trust property, just west of the Falcon’s Nest development and three proposed new homes.
 There is an easement on the adjacent Empire gas line.

-Dave, David Coleman, Chauncy and Carol met with Howard Van Bortel to request the Monkey Run trails on their property (formerly Schrader property) be kept as hiking trails.
+Dave, David Colman, Chauncy and Carol met with Howard Van Bortel to request the Monkey Run trails on their property (formerly Schrader property) be kept as hiking trails.
 The Van Bortels will advise VHT of their decision.

 TRAIL BOSS: Chauncy Young

 Chauncy has met with Eagle Scouts John Van Bortel (troop 60) and Andrew Tavolette (Troop 341 from Pittsford) on the status of their projects.
 They are both moving forward with planning.